 The Coalition on Human Needs supports efforts to strengthen and protect SNAP access and benefits to individuals and families with low incomes.
-Congress must invest resources to make benefit allotments more adequate, ensure eligibility to more vulnerable people such as jobless adults, ex-offenders and immigrants, and connect more eligible people with program benefits.
+Congress must invest resources to make benefit allotments more adequate, ensure eligibility to more vulnerable people such as jobless adults, ex-offenders, college students, and immigrants, and connect more eligible people with program benefits.
 CHN supports ensuring that program funding is adjusted to address unmet needs and to keep pace with inflation.
 CHN supports extending eligibility for SNAP to Puerto Rico and other territories, replacing Puerto Rico's Nutrition Assistance Program's (NAP) limited block grant funding.
-CHN supports additional funding to states to cover the costs of administering SNAP.
+CHN supports additional funding to states to cover the costs of administering SNAP, and supports granting tribal nations the right to administer federal nutrition programs, including SNAP and emergency food programs (TEFAP).

 CHN supports Biden Administration actions to rescind or withdraw final or proposed rules that would undermine states' flexibility to provide assistance to working families with low incomes and high expenses, including proposed rules to undermine Broad-Based Categorical Eligibility and use of the Standard Utility Allowance.
-CHN supports rescinding the Public Charge rule, which discourages eligible households with immigrants from utilizing SNAP for fear of being ruled ineligible for green card status, and chills participation in programs that aren't even listed in the rule, such as WIC.
-(For more information about Public Charge, see the Immigration section.)